 Natasha Holmes, Ido Roll, and Doug Bonn have published a paper on issues of gender during experiments.
 Holmes, N.G., Roll, I., & Bonn, D.A.
 (2014) Participating in the physics lab: does gender matter?
 Physics in Canada, 70(2).
-James Day, Jared Stang, Natasha Holmes, Dhaneesh Kumar, and Doug Bonn are finalizing and submitting a follow-up paper on the gender gap on the CDPA and behavior differences in the lab that could contribute to such a gap.
+James Day, Jared Stang, Natasha Holmes, Dhaneesh Kumar, and Doug Bonn have a follow-up paper on the gender gap on the CDPA and behavior differences in the lab that could contribute to such a gap which is accepted the Physical Review Physics Education Research.